Scholarships and Discounts

 USAC Program-Specific Scholarships

-Students attending the Reggio Emilia program during the spring, summer, or fall 2015 terms are eligible to apply for these scholarships.
-Multiple awards will be given in the amount of $500 for summer session or $800 for semester.
+Students attending the Florianópolis program during the summer 2017, fall 2017 or spring 2018 terms are eligible to apply for this scholarship.
+Multiple awards will be given in the amount of $500.

 Félix Menchacatorre Memorial Scholarship (San Sebastián or Bilbao, Spain)